jupyter-server/jupyter_server/docs/source/index.rst

 The Jupyter Server is a highly technical piece of the Jupyter Stack, so we've separated documentation to help specific personas:

-1. :ref:`Users <users>`: people using Jupyter applications
+1. :ref:`Users <users>`: people using Jupyter web applications
-2. :ref:`Operators <operators>`: people deploying or serving Jupyter applications to others.
+2. :ref:`Operators <operators>`: people deploying or serving Jupyter web applications to others.
-3. :ref:`Developers <developers>`: people writing Jupyter Server extensions
+3. :ref:`Developers <developers>`: people writing Jupyter Server extensions and web applications
 4. :ref:`Contributors <contributors>`: people contributing directly to the Jupyter Server library.

 If you finds gaps in our documentation, please open an issue (or better, a pull request) on the Jupyter Server `Github repo <https://github.com/jupyter/jupyter_server>`_.

 Table of Contents
 -----------------